 Cisgender: Refers to an individual whose gender identity aligns with the one typically associated with the sex assigned to them at birth.

 Closeted: Describes a person who is not open about their sexual orientation or gender identity.

-Coming out: For most people who are lesbian, gay, bisexual, transgender, and queer, the process of self-acceptance that continues throughout one’s life, and the sharing of the information with others.
-Sometimes referred to as disclosing by the transgender community.
-Individuals often establish a lesbian, gay, bisexual, or transgender/gender-expansive identity within themselves first, and then might choose to reveal it to others.
-Coming out can also apply to the family and friends of lesbian, gay, bisexual, or transgender youth or adults when they reveal to others their connection to an LGBTQ person or the community.
+Coming Out: For people who are lesbian, gay, bisexual, transgender, and queer, the process of self-identifying and self-acceptance that continues throughout one’s life, and the sharing of their identity with others.
+Sometimes referred to as disclosing (see Disclosure below).
+Individuals often recognize a lesbian, gay, bisexual, transgender/gender-expansive, or queer identity within themselves first, and then might choose to reveal it to others.
 There are many different degrees of being out: Some may be out to friends only, some may be out publicly, and some may be out only to themselves.
 It’s important to remember that coming out is an incredibly personal and transformative experience.
 Not everyone is in the same place when it comes to being out, and it is critical to respect where each person is in that process of self-identification.
 It is up to each person, individually, to decide if and when to come out or disclose.